Senzing/code-snippets-v4/java/Migration.md

     }
 ```

-Similarly, a call to find an entity network by entity ID's with the version 3.x SDK might look like:
+Similarly, a call to find an entity network by entity IDs with the version 3.x SDK might look like:

 ```java
     import static com.senzing.g2.engine.G2Engine.*;